 - Register the sweeps (see Section 5.3). - Delete the portion of the sweep(s) which is causing the problem. - Undo the sweep(s) over the problem area, and re-scan if necessary. - Re-scan the object after removing metal objects from the scanning area. - Fix the object and the reference securely so that they cannot move during scanning.
 Tethering the cables of the transmitter or reference receiver is often important. - Ensure that the Wand, Transmitter and object are kept as close to each other as is conveniently possible.
-This also applies to the Reference Receiver if it is the reference device. - Perform a User Calibration to ensure the optics are correctly aligned (see Section 10).
+This also applies to the Reference Receiver if it is the reference device. - Perform an Alignment Check to ensure that the optics are correctly aligned

-Figure 21: The same object at different decimation values.
+Figure 22: The same object at different decimation values.
 The 6 mm version (a) has 1378 triangles, while the 9 mm version (b) has only 704 triangles.